-- Impact to building and property owners relative to cost of compliance with code This proposed modification will not change the cost of compliance to building and property owners. - Impact to industry relative to the cost of compliance with code This proposed modification will not change the cost of compliance or impact industry.
+Impact to building and property owners relative to cost of compliance with code

+This proposed modification will not change the cost of compliance to building and property owners.

+This proposed modification will not change the cost of compliance or impact industry.